Finding the Best LLM for Content Writing: Tested and Ranked

 Readability

 Claude’s Sonnet scored high on the Flesch-Kincaid scale, ranking in 8th & 9th grade (Plain English), just a couple of points behind Grok.
 While Grok shifted the whole tone and vocabulary to achieve this, Claude used a similar vocabulary to GPT-4o.
-What made the readability so good, then?
+What made the readability so good?
 Shorter sentences, everyday words, and no vague content.

 Meta Llama

-Llamas’s strongest point was the keyword usage.
+Llama’s strongest point was the keyword usage.
 On the other hand, the writing style was uninspired and a bit wordy, but still less boring than GPT-4o.
 Llama is like GPT-4o’s cousin – a safe content choice with a slightly wordy and vague writing style.
 It’s a great choice if you generally like the writing style of OpenAI models but want to skip the classic GPT phrases.

 Tone and Language